memfault/interrupt/_posts/2023-09-20-printf-on-embedded.md

 }
 ```

-This is a pretty manual technique but it is relatively simple, and doens't
+This is a pretty manual technique but it is relatively simple, and doesn't
 require disabling interrupts or knowing the relative preemption priority of the
 current call site.